 Data-driven marketing uses insight from customers and prospects to deliver targeted messages, offers, and content that increases response rates and ultimately accelerates marketing lead generation.

-As sales and marketing professionals (among many others) are experiencing a recent influx in data or “information overload,” it’s becoming increasingly more difficult to decipher which data we should be focusing on.
+But with data everywhere, it difficult to decipher which data we should be focusing on.
 After all, data is utterly useless to us if we don’t know how to properly analyze it.
-So, for the purpose of helping marketers sift through the data madness, let’s focus on three high-level ways that marketers can leverage data to drive more leads, increase engagement with prospects, and better nurture existing leads.
+For the purpose of helping marketers sift through the data madness, let’s focus on three high-level ways marketers can leverage data to drive more leads, increase engagement with prospects, and better nurture existing leads.

-So – using data-driven marketing – the web-based collaboration software company will want to understand who is coming to their site using website visitor tracking, and then deliver individuals personalized content to help them understand the value of the product within the lens of their professional role.
-Tools such as dynamic content can help with landing page and form personalization, and tools such as Get Smart Content can deliver targeted website content using basic anonymous visitor behaviors.
+Using data-driven marketing, the web-based work collaboration software company will want to understand who is coming to their site using website visitor tracking, and then deliver individuals personalized content to help them understand the value of the product within the lens of their professional role.
+Tools such as dynamic content can help with landing page and form personalization, and tools such as Evergage can deliver targeted website content using basic anonymous visitor behaviors.

 Once you’ve implemented these three data-driven marketing strategies to increase highly qualified, bottom-of-funnel leads, you should move on to more complex strategies such as data analysis on online social interactions, online search behavior, and consumer surveys.